ezzye/CV/README.md

 ## Errol (Ezzy) Elliott

-I am a business focused junior developer.
+Junior developer available immediately, Makers Academy graduate last three projects TakeAway website - MEAN stack and JQuery; Travel website using Amadeus api - MEAN stack and House.
+Self-starter, career changer; previously business analysis for new billing system at easyJet plc, ERP systems implementation at Francis Crick Institute, Systems accountant specialising in SQL and report writing at WPP plc and a qualified accountant in the City.

 I have used TDD and BDD to code several projects, Housemates social network and api for house sharers and a iphone app; a takeaway web app using MEAN stack and a travel web app also using MEAN stack based on Amadeus API.
 I am looking for a Junior Deelopment post: ideally coding and problem solving, within a agile team using BDD / TDD.

 ## Skills